SoftUni-Internal/interactive-content/EN/01-Inheritance/03-Reusing-Classes.md

   }

 class Patient extends Person {
-  protected float weight; //hides (shadows) int weight. public void method() {
+  protected float weight; // Hides (shadows) the weight Integer. public void method() {
-    double weight = 0.5d; //As it is more concrete, it hides both but it lives only inside the method brackets.
+    double weight = 0.5d; // As it is more concrete, it hides both, but it lives only inside the method brackets.
   }
 }
 ```